ImLauge/The-Watcher-Discord-Bot/README.md

 # The-Watcher-Discord-Bot For the game Rust

+Fork notes:
+I stumbled upon this bot, and it was exactly what I was looking for.
+Going into this I had no previous coding experience, so going head first into this was quite a challenge.
+I couldn't make the name change notifications work, which was the main thing I wanted, so that was the first step.
+After, with the help of a colleague, fixing that.
+I started adding features to the best of my abilities, some of those features were:

+- Announcements when a new player has been added
+- Profile pictures to embed player lookup
+- Manually adding players to database
+- Reworking the command system and adding new commands

+Original readme:

 A Discord Watcher bot for the game Rust.
 Yes i play the game Rust by Facepunch and i want to keep track of players who login and log out and how long they played for, so i created a discord bot to do this for me.